CompeyDev/blog.devcomp.xyz/src/content/posts/luau-for-js-devs/index.md

 ![lune crypto benchmark](./lune_bench.png "A benchmark of a SHA-256 implementation in Lune and Bun")

 For the Luau script, I’m using [Lune](https://github.com/lune-org/lune) as the runtime (Lune is similar to what Node accomplishes for JavaScript, it’s a script runtime with a well-designed standard library of APIs and other features) and [luau-hashing](https://github.com/dekkonot/luau-hashing) for the SHA-256 implementation.
 For Bun, I’m using their native crypto APIs.
-Lune is faster than Bun by **5 orders of magnitude**, and the benchmark is rigged against Lune, since we’re comparing a pure Luau implementation to a native zig API.
+Lune is **5 times faster** than Bun, and the benchmark is rigged against Lune, since we’re comparing a pure Luau implementation to a native zig API.

 The [Lynx](https://lynx.land) web framework for Lune is **3 times faster** than Express on Node.